AllanBontempo/Artistic_Website/README.md

 The main objective of the site is to show the artist's projects, to be his portfolio.<br>
 Your books and comics will be read as a virtual book, without the need for downloads, leaving the reader with a comfortable reading experience.

+The site also features a responsive contact form, so you can send an email to Thiago without any problems, and in the future there will be a store.

 It's my first project as a developer.
-I really enjoyed doing it!
+I really enjoyed doing this project and I liked the result!!